mpadge/hackmd-stat-software/category-demos/eda-demos.md

   appropriately parsed, rather simply assumed to be `*.html`.
 - [x] G4.0 Tests use data sets provided by other widely-used R packages.
 - [x] G4.1 No data sets created within package, so not applicable
+- [ ] G4.2--4.3 Tests of responses to unexpected input either not given, or do not cover all cases.
-- [x] G4.2--4.5 Standards for testing statistical algorithms not applicable to EDA software
+- [x] G4.4--4.7 Standards for testing statistical algorithms not applicable to EDA software
-- [ ] G4.6 No edge condition tests implemented
+- [ ] G4.8 No edge condition tests implemented
-- [ ] G4.7 No tests of noise susceptibility implemented
+- [ ] G4.9 No tests of noise susceptibility implemented
-- [x] G4.8--4.10 No extended tests needed, so not applicable
+- [x] G4.10--4.12 No extended tests needed, so not applicable

 ### EDA Standards